Adolovni Acosta: Honors

-Adolovni Acosta is a Pamana ng Pilipino awardee in the 2006 Philippine Presidential Awards for Filipino Individuals and Organizations Overseas.
-The awards were conferred by Her Excellency, President Gloria Macapagal-Arroyo in a Testimonial Dinner at Malacanang Palace in Manila on December 7, 2006 where she also performed.
-She has participated in a concert at The White House for then First Lady Rosalynn Carter during an annual diplomatic corps dinner.
+Adolovni Acosta was a Pamana ng Pilipino awardee in the 2006 Philippine Presidential Awards for Filipino Individuals and Organizations Overseas.
+The awards were conferred by President Gloria Macapagal-Arroyo in a Testimonial Dinner at Malacanang Palace in Manila on December 7, 2006 where she also performed.
+She has participated in a concert at The White House for first lady Rosalynn Carter during an annual diplomatic corps dinner.
 In 1982, she was named as one of the "Ten Outstanding Young Women of America" after being selected as Outstanding Young Woman of America from New York.
 She was included in Good Housekeeping Magazine's "100 Young Women of Promise" in its 100th anniversary issue.
-Ms. Acosta appears in Chronology of Western Classical Music 1751-2000 published by Routledge in 2002 and has been featured in International Who's Who in Classical Music.
-Early on, Ms. Acosta won first prize in a national piano competition in Manila sponsored by the Music Promotion Foundation of the Philippines.
+Acosta is mentioned in Chronology of Western Classical Music 1751-2000 published by Routledge in 2002, and in International Who's Who in Classical Music.
+Early on, Acosta won first prize in a national piano competition in Manila sponsored by the Music Promotion Foundation of the Philippines.